 Fully immerse yourself in the program.
-Attend lectures and events (like the Monday 10/29 talk by Literary Agent Betsey Lerner!).
+Attend lectures and events.
 Ask questions.
 Read literary journals to see what is published where.
 Talk to your peers and professors about writing.
 Establish a writing routine.
 Form a writing group with your peers.
 Play Exquisite Corpse together (not for any particular reason - really I just think it’s fun).

 Remember, for the MFA degree you’ll take 21 hours of workshops, 18 hours of lit/theory classes, one required course (ENG 6009: Principles and Problems of Literary Study), and six thesis hours (see the advising checklist).

 So, second year, are we clear?
 Make an appointment with me to complete the Plan of Study.
 Think about who you’d like to work with as your committee.
 Get involved in the writing culture and community.
 Look at your writing and think about what kind of thesis you’re going to create.
 What shape will it take?
 Why?
 How?